-Keywords: Antibacterial potential, Cajanus cajan, Plant, MIC, MBC, Multidrug-resistant bacteria
+Keywords: Antibacterial potential, Cajanus cajan, MIC, MBC, Multidrug-resistant bacteria

 1. INTRODUCTION

-The burden of drug-resistant microbial diseases acquired in healthcare facilities is high and deserves special attention.
+The prevalenceof drug-resistant microbial diseases acquired in healthcare facilities is high and deserves special attention.
 Contracted during healthcare procedures and formerly referred to as hospital-acquired, healthcare associated infections (HAIs)-related clinical manifestations develop in patients who undergo infections caused by healthcare setting microbes (WHO, 2010; Rambaud, 2008).
 These infections are frequent causes of morbidity and mortality in both developed and developing countries.
 The global picture estimates that about 5% of hospitalized patients develop HAIs every year (Nouetchognou et al., 2016).
 Observance of specific guidance aiming at controlling the phenomenon has shown effective in reducing its incidence in all settings though at varied ranges (Nouetchognou et al, 2016), in connection with available human, technical and financial resources.
 In contexts characterized by drugs-resistance etiologies, they are regarded as serious threats to all healthcare systems (Antimicrobial Resistance Collaborators, 2022).
 With increased resistance to disinfectants (Rozman et al, 2021), preventing HAIs is therefore, seriously threatened, especially amongst populations that cannot afford conventional amenities.
-Previous surveys in 2010 reported 20.74% of HAIs in Cameroon (Nouetchognou et al, 2016).
+The surveys conducted in 2010 reported 20.74% of HAIs in Cameroon (Nouetchognou et al, 2016).

 To address antimicrobial resistance as a global health issue, investigations through alternatives to drugs that are no longer effective in controlling microbial infections was encouraged by the WHO, and several studies are currently conducted in the potential of some plants and plant extracts, known for their antimicrobial and/or their therapeutic effects on microorganisms (Porras et al., 2021; Abass et al., 2022).
 All aim at identifying alternatives for diseases prevention and control primarily amongst human population in low-income communities worldwide (Ouro-Djeri et al., 2022).
 In this vein, pharmacological studies have demonstrated that some plants from the Fabaceae family were potent in controlling microbial populations (Hannani et al., 2014).
-In this family, Cajanus cajan or “pigeon pea” is empirically used by some communities in the caretaking of several microbial conditions, including bacterial infections (Okigbo and Omodamiro, 2007; Pal et al., 2011).
-Several authors throughout the world have confirmed the antibacterial properties of Cajanus cajan (Okigbo and Omodamiro, 2007; Kong et al., 2010; Nwachukwu and Uzoeto, 2010; Oyewole et al., 2010; Pal et al., 2011; Pratima and Mathad, 2011; Ahomadegbe et al. 2018; Gargi et al., 2022; Yilwa et al., 2023), but pieces of information on its potential on healthcare environment multidrug-resistant bacteria that are potential etiologies are scarce.
+In this family, Cajanus cajan or “pigeon pea” is empirically used by some communities as traditional medicine to treat several microbial infections (Okigbo and Omodamiro, 2007; Pal et al., 2011).
+Several research studies have reported the antibacterial properties of Cajanus cajan (Okigbo and Omodamiro, 2007; Kong et al., 2010; Nwachukwu and Uzoeto, 2010; Oyewole et al., 2010; Pal et al., 2011; Pratima and Mathad, 2011; Ahomadegbe et al. 2018; Gargi et al., 2022; Yilwa et al., 2023).
+However, its significance on healthcare environment multidrug-resistant bacteria that are potential etiologies is still limited.
 Acknowledging that the antimicrobial potential may vary with geographical, pedological and anthropological determinants, investigating through Cameroon variants appears very important.
-These combined knowledges could effectively guide the protocols used in controlling environment bacterial populations and mitigating the rates of HAIs in many contexts.
+These combined knowledge could effectively guide the protocols used in controlling environment bacterial populations and mitigating the rates of HAIs in many clinical settings.

 The present work focused on the antimicrobial potential of the hydroethanolic extract obtained from dried leaves of Cajanus cajan.
-It was conducted on selected multidrug-resistant bacteria isolated from a healthcare environment where previous studies revealed high rates of antibiotic-resistant bacteria (Tchoukoua et al., 2018; Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023) and disinfectants-tolerant (chlorinated water (bleach), Surfanios®, iodine (Betadine®)) (Seuwo Koumwou and Fotsing Kwetche, 2020; Tsono and Fotsing Kwetche, 2020; Youté et al., 2024) strains.
+It was conducted on selected multidrug-resistant bacteria isolated from a healthcare environment where previous studies revealed high rates of antibiotic-resistant bacteria (Tchoukoua et al., 2018; Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023) and disinfectant-tolerant strains (chlorinated water (bleach), Surfanios®, iodine (Betadine®)) (Seuwo Koumwou and Fotsing Kwetche, 2020; Tsono and Fotsing Kwetche, 2020; Youté et al., 2024).
 It is done in the framework that encompasses search for strategies and innovations that promote hygiene in healthcare facilities.
-The resulting findings will, therefore, guide development of cheaper and available useful onsite policies in controlling contextual microbial populations and mitigating the risk of HAIs.
+The resultswill therefore, guide development of cheaper and available useful onsite policies in controlling the relevant microbial populations and mitigating the risk of HAIs.

 2. material and methods